forsys-sp/forsysr/README.md

 ### Preparing the scenario config file

-ForSys is easiest to run by referencing a text file saved using json notation.
+*Forsys* is easiest to run by referencing a text file saved using json notation.

 ``` r